Search Legislation

 Changes to legislation:

-There are outstanding changes not yet made to Commission Decision of 29 March 2010 exempting exploration for and exploitation of oil and gas in England, Scotland and Wales from the application of Directive 2004/17/EC of the European Parliament and of the Council coordinating the procurement procedures of entities operating in the water, energy, transport and postal services sectors (notified under document C(2010) 1920) (Only the English text is authentic) (Text with EEA relevance) (2010/192/EU).
+There are outstanding changes by UK legislation not yet made to Commission Decision of 29 March 2010 exempting exploration for and exploitation of oil and gas in England, Scotland and Wales from the application of Directive 2004/17/EC of the European Parliament and of the Council coordinating the procurement procedures of entities operating in the water, energy, transport and postal services sectors (notified under document C(2010) 1920) (Only the English text is authentic) (Text with EEA relevance) (2010/192/EU).
 Any changes that have already been made to the legislation appear in the content and are referenced with annotations.
 Help about Changes to Legislation

 Close